 Feel like a balloon after eating gluten?
 Abdominal pain, bloating, and distention, as well as excess gas, have all been reported in both non-celiac gluten sensitivity and IBS.

 If you’ve already been diagnosed with celiac disease, an episode of gas or bloating - while not necessarily due to a gluten exposure - may mean you’ve been exposed to gluten through cross contamination or accidental exposure.
-It’s important to have regular follow up with your gastroenterologist if you experience bloating or gas after you’ve been on a strict gluten-free diet.
+If you've tried to stop bloating at home with no success, it’s important to have regular follow up with your gastroenterologist if you continue to experience bloating or gas after you’ve been on a strict gluten-free diet.

 A change in bowel habits: diarrhea, and constipation